-Inspired by our vision of the Emotive Internet, wherein biosensors and software algorithms combine to enable the real-time detection, recognition and sharing of human emotion, Emotion Mood Sensing Jewelry develops, brands and sells high-end, luxury jewelry which is powered by Mood Sensing Sharing Device (MSSD) technology.
-MSSD technology was invented by project team member Tony Clark and is formally described in US Patent No. 9,064,390, June 23, 2015, titled "System and Method for a Novelty Mood Sensing Sharing Device.”
+Inspired by our vision of the Emotive Internet, wherein biosensors and software algorithms combine to enable the real-time detection, recognition and sharing of human emotion, Emotion Mood Sensing Jewelry creates high-end and ultra modern jewelry which is powered by Mood Sensing Sharing Device (MSSD) technology (as defined in Patent No. 9,064,390, June 23, 2015, titled "System and Method for a Novelty Mood Sensing Sharing Device”).

 Mood Sensing Sharing Device and System Patent

 Launched in 2018, our Aquairius™ Mood Sensing Rings blend precious metals, crystals, silicon and software to create truly stunning, statement-worthy pieces.
 These first of their kind, handcrafted, 21st century emotion-aware rings are available in two metal types: platinum and gold.